China's Tencent Music raises nearly $1.1 billion in U.S. IPO

 Morgan Stanley, Bank of America, Deutsche Bank, Goldman Sachs and JPMorgan are the lead sponsors of Tencent Music’s deal.

-Tencent Music is due to begin trading on the New York Stock Exchange on Wednesday under the symbol “TME” TME.N.
+Tencent Music is due to begin trading on the New York Stock Exchange on Wednesday under the symbol “TME” (TME.N).

 Reporting by Joshua Franklin in New York and Julia Fioretti in Hong Kong; Editing by Sandra Maler